enzoferey/network-gas-price/README.md

 ## Highlights

 - Zero dependencies 🧹
-- Lightweight (??? bytes gzipped) 📦
+- Lightweight (0.75 KiB gzipped) 📦
 - Simple to use ⚡️
 - Ethereum and Polygon networks 🚀